-If not, you need to fill out an additional paper (not Trakcare) request form and send it to the laboratory clearly indicating that it is an add on test.
+If not, for secondary care requests an additional paper (not Trakcare) request form should be completed and sent to the laboratory clearly indicating that it is an add on test.
+For primary care requests please phone the laboratory to discuss.